Nkzono99/vdist-solver-fortran/README.md

 Installation scripts are currently only guaranteed to work on Linux.

+[Note]
-In the meantime, the script is designed to be installed on Windows and Mac...
+This script should work on Windows and Mac.
+However, it has not been tested and is not guaranteed to work.

 ```
 pip install git+https://github.com/Nkzono99/vdist-solver-fortran.git